Chapter 10 : ten.

 “He- he said we weren’t even together!”
 I duck as her hand flail wildly.
 “I feel so… so used and dirty, my friends think I’m a liar and my life’s a mess!” she dissolves into tears, hiccoughing and using her hands to scrub at her face.
 Handing her a napkin, I pat her back comfortingly.

 “It’s okay, it’s okay.
 All men are tosspots,” maybe we could form some club, the recently dumped.
 Tequila shots as the initiation.
+We could have debates over lemon and salt or cinnamon and orange.
 Though judging from the mess that Juliette currently was, tequila shots might be her undoing.

 “He’s so famous and I didn’t know why he liked me, I felt so good and special and chosen!”